Tesla : has over 3,000 Model 3s left in U.S. inventory - Electrek | MarketScreener

-The report, citing sources, said while the automaker is expected to deliver some vehicles on the last day of the year, it is not possible for Tesla to go through the whole inventory.
+The report https://bit.ly/2R5Ii1G, citing sources, said while the automaker is expected to deliver some vehicles on the last day of the year, it is not possible for Tesla to go through the whole inventory.

 Shares of the company fell nearly 2 percent after the report.
 Tesla was not immediately available for comment.